jraillard/parkndeploy/doc/step4_further_improvements.md

 Stars number will indicate the difficulty.

-Every suggested improvements will be followed with clue to achieve it (if needed).
+Every suggested improvements will be followed with clue(s) to achieve it.

 ## New functionnalities